lammps/lammps/doc/src/Howto_lammps_gui.rst

 The image size, some default image quality settings, and some colors can be changed in the ``Preferences`` dialog window.
-From the image viewer window further adjustments can be made: high-quality rendering, antialiasing, display of box or axes, zoom factor.
+From the image viewer window further adjustments can be made: high-quality rendering, anti-aliasing, display of box or axes, zoom factor.
 The the image can be rotated horizontally and vertically and it is possible to only display the atoms within a predefined group (default is "all").
 After each change, the image is rendered again and the display updated.